-Network-layer DDoS Attack Protection parameters · Cloudflare DDoS Protection docs

 Network-layer DDoS Attack Protection parameters

-Configure the Network-layer DDoS Attack Protection Managed Ruleset to change the action applied to a given attack or modify the sensitivity level of the detection mechanism.
-To customize these parameters, define overrides via Rulesets API.
+Define overrides for the Network-layer DDoS Attack Protection Managed Ruleset to change the action applied to a given attack or modify the sensitivity level of the detection mechanism.
+You can define overrides in the Cloudflare dashboard or define overrides via Rulesets API .

 The available parameters are the following: